eugeniaring/Medium-Articles/README.md

 # Medium Articles

-Repository that contains all the code used for the articles I wrote on Medium and on other blogs.
+Repository that contains all the articles I wrote on Medium and on other blogs and the code.

 A summary of topics covered until now:
 1. [Programming](#programming)